curl/everything-curl/usingcurl-proxies.md

 in "enterprise environments" and elsewhere, where the owners of the network have a desire to investigate even TLS encrypted traffic.

-To do this, they require users to install a custom "trust root" (CA cert) in the client, and then the proxy terminates all TLS traffic from the client, impersonates the remote server and acts like a proxy.
+To do this, they require users to install a custom "trust root" (Certificate Authority (CA) certificate) in the client, and then the proxy terminates all TLS traffic from the client, impersonates the remote server and acts like a proxy.
 The proxy then sends back a generated certificate signed by the custom CA. Such proxy setups